pablito56/pydemo/README.md

   --no-color    Do not use colorful output
 ```

+  * Use `--blanks=NUM` argument to specify minimum number of empty lines to take between each code block.
+  * Use `--no-history` argument to not load or store the history (you will not be able to browse it inside the CLI).
+  * Use `--no-color` to disable syntax highlight.

 * By default pydemo will take all the `*.py` files in the folder where you launch it, in alphabetical order.
 * When launched it prints a trace with information about files loaded: